taviosammy/election_analysis/README.md

 ## Summary

 ### There were 3 candidates in the election:
-Charles Casper Stockham
+-Charles Casper Stockham,
-Diana DeGette
+-Diana DeGette,
-Raymon Anthony Doane
+-Raymon Anthony Doane,

 ### The Results: